excellalabs/docker-workshop-2/README.2.md

 A deployment manages the desired state, such as for specifying the number of pods.
 The *reconciliation loop* makes the desired state the actual state.

-## **Exercise: Create a deployment from a simgle image using kubectl**
+## **EXERCISE: Create a deployment from a simgle image using kubectl**

 The `kubectl run` command creates a deployment, apart of which creates a pod (along with a ReplicaSet) with your container(s).

 In general, users shouldn’t need to create pods directly.
 They should almost always use controllers even for singletons, such as Deployments.

 1. Create a Deployment: